-Here it is alleged that the product's design has been inherently unsafe since its design phase For example, Steve from the previous example sues the manufacturer on the basis that the saw was improperly designed.
+Design Defect: Here it is alleged that the product's design has been inherently unsafe since its design phase.
+For example, Steve from the previous example sues the manufacturer on the basis that the saw was improperly designed.
 He contends that when the manufacturer designed the saw, the company failed to ensure that the guard would remain firmly in place.

-A manufacturer or seller may be sued on the basis of strict liability, which is liability in the absence of negligence.
+Strict Liability: A manufacturer or seller may be sued on the basis of strict liability, which is a liability in the absence of negligence.
 Rather than being based on fault, an injured plaintiff may win a product liability suit against a manufacturer or seller by proving all of the following:

 - The product contained a defect that was dangerous.